José Saramago

 More than two million copies of Saramago's books have been sold in Portugal alone and his work has been translated into 25 languages.
 A proponent of libertarian communism, Saramago criticized institutions such as the Catholic Church, the European Union and the International Monetary Fund.
 An atheist, he defended love as an instrument to improve the human condition.
 In 1992, the Government of Portugal under Prime Minister Aníbal Cavaco Silva ordered the removal of one of his works, The Gospel According to Jesus Christ, from the Aristeion Prize's shortlist, claiming the work was religiously offensive.
-Disheartened by this political censorship of his work, Saramago went into exile on the Spanish island of Lanzarote, where he lived alongside his Spanish wife Pilar del Río until his death in 2010.
+Feeling disheartened by what he perceived as political censorship of his work, Saramago went into exile on the Spanish island of Lanzarote, where he lived alongside his Spanish wife Pilar del Río until his death in 2010.

 Saramago was a founding member of the National Front for the Defense of Culture in Lisbon in 1992.

 Biography

 Early and middle life

-Saramago was born in 1922 into a family of very poor landless peasants in Azinhaga, Portugal, a small village in Ribatejo Province, some one hundred kilometers northeast of Lisbon.
-His parents were José de Sousa and Maria de Piedade.
+Saramago was born in 1922 into a family of very poor landless peasants in Azinhaga, Portugal, a small village in Ribatejo Province, some one hundred kilometres northeast of Lisbon.
+His parents were José de Sousa and Maria da Piedade.
 "Saramago", the Portuguese word for Raphanus raphanistrum (wild radish), was the insulting nickname given to his father, and was accidentally incorporated into his name by the village clerk upon registration of his birth.

 In 1924, Saramago's family moved to Lisbon, where his father started working as a policeman.
 A few months after the family moved to the capital, his brother Francisco, older by two years, died.
 He spent vacations with his grandparents in Azinhaga.
-When his grandfather suffered a stroke and was to be taken to Lisbon for treatment, Saramago recalled, "He went into the yard of his house, where there were a few trees, fig trees, olive trees.
-And he went one by one, embracing the trees and crying, saying good-bye to them because he knew he would not return.
+When his grandfather suffered a stroke and was to be taken to Lisbon for treatment, Saramago recalled, "He went into the yard of his house, where there were a few trees, fig-trees, olive trees.
+And he went one by one, embracing the trees and crying, saying goodbye to them because he knew he would not return.
 To see this, to live this, if that doesn't mark you for the rest of your life," Saramago said, "you have no feeling."
 Although Saramago was a good pupil, his parents were unable to afford to keep him in grammar school, and instead moved him to a technical school at age 12.